abhinvgupta/Handwriting-Recognition/README.md

 # Handwriting-Recognition
-A app to recognized alphunemric letters in uploaded image.
+A application to recognized alphunemric letters in uploaded image.